Exit your business with confidence.

-The best way to sell is to stay focused on running your business (and growing its value) while letting professionals run the sale.
+The best way to sell is to stay focused on running your business, cementing its value while letting deal professionals run the process.

 What to Expect When Working with FirePower

-At FirePower Capital, we have sold dozens of businesses since 2013 and have refined a process specifically built for private, owner-operated businesses in Canada.
-You will navigate the pitfalls of a sale and conclude a transaction at a compelling value and terms.
+We have sold dozens of businesses since 2013 and have refined a bespoke process specifically built for private, owner-operated businesses in Canada.
+We help you navigate towards an exit to private equity firms, your own management team or strategic players, and conclude a transaction at a compelling value and terms.
 Our approach is structured, technology-driven, outcomes-driven, yet customized, creative and transparent.

 We prepare a “no-names” one-page teaser that provides a powerful snapshot of the business.
 We also develop a comprehensive Confidential Information Memorandum (CIM) that covers all aspects of the business.
 It highlights the positive features of the business and addresses the troublesome ones, earning the trust of potential buyers and setting an honest and productive tone for the negotiations that follow.

-Our analysts sift through our proprietary database of over 3,900 strategic and financial buyers with about 200 added every month.
-We also search limited-access M&A marketplaces, cross-check with recent buy-side mandates we track, and catalogue relevant industry participants.
+Our analysts sift through our proprietary database of strategic and financial buyers.
+We also search limited-access M&A marketplaces, connect with buy-side advisors in our network, cross-check with recent buy-side mandates we track, and catalogue relevant industry participants.
 Prospective buyers are grouped into tiers in order to prioritize our outreach efforts.
-Every potential buyer we identify is reviewed and approved by the client before contact is initiated.
+Every potential buyer we identify is reviewed and approved by you before contact is initiated.

-Dedicated specialists on our deal team reach out to decision makers at the identified prospects and deliver a compelling “deal brief”, either by phone or email.
+Dedicated specialists on our deal team reach out to decision makers at the identified prospects and deliver a compelling “deal brief”.
 On average, these specialists will make approximately 90 connections per week.
-Our specialists leverage our proprietary deal-management software platform, built on Salesforce and HockeyStick, to facilitate quality connections and continued follow-ups.
+Our specialists leverage our proprietary deal-management software platform to facilitate quality connections and continued follow-ups.

-All buyers who show interest are required to sign an NDA in order to know the name of the company, receive the CIM and to ask questions.
+All buyers who show interest are required to sign a Non-Disclosure Agreement (NDA) in order to know the name of the company, receive the CIM and ask questions.
 After shepherding the most interested buyers in the right direction, we set a deadline for offer submissions, which creates a competitive environment.
 We then review all offers with respect to price, fit, terms, and conditions, and pit the proposals against each other to negotiate the most favourable Letter of Intent (LOI).

 With due diligence moving along, our deal team leads and negotiates the definitive agreements, with support from legal counsel, tax specialists and accountants.
-We comb through every clause, while keeping all parties focused on the big picture—it’s too easy for experts to not see the forest for the trees.
+We comb through every clause, while keeping all parties focused on the big picture.

-Our close rate is over 3 times our competitors’ average (Firmex, 2016).
-There are so many ways a deal can fail, and nearly every deal will die at least once.
-We are unfazed: we hustle and never quit until we reach a satisfactory outcome for our client.
-Only then is our job done.
+Our close rate is more than 2 times our competitors’ average (Firmex, 2019).
+While there are so many ways a deal can fail, we remain unfazed, working until we reach a satisfactory outcome for our client.

 Mass Spectrometry – Confidential

-We facilitated the sale of an analytical chemistry instrumentation maker, with a strong commercially validated IP portfolio, to one of the most respected names in the sector, after a competitive auction process.
+FirePower's M&A Advisory team advised on the sale of an analytical chemistry instrumentation maker, with a strong commercially validated IP portfolio, to one of the most respected names in the sector.